bernie-skipole/skipole/README.md

 ### Final output ###

 When you have fully developed your application, and wish to deploy it, you would remove the lines in myproj.py which run the library wsgiref.simple_server, and which add the skiadmin web pages, and you will be left with your final WSGI 'application' - which can be served by any wsgi compatable web server.

+### Upgrading ###

+To upgrade to the latest version:

+pip install --upgrade skipole

+Check you have the latest with:

+python3 -m skipole --version

+Then, for each of the locations where you are developing projects:

+python3 -m skipole /path/to/projectfiles

+This will cause the skiadmin and skis projects under projectfiles to be replaced with the lates versions.

 ### Further information ###